What is the Reading Advice Forum?

 To learn more, please look at the list of our Past Forums and the use we made of the information we gathered.

-Our Next Forum will focus on concerns about Universal Credit, six months after its roll-out in the Reading Area.
+Our Next Forum will focus on Advocacy services in the Reading area.

 A typical Forum